nargesbh/Histopathology-Image-Classification/README.md

 ## Performance Metrics
-We have measured the performance of each model using various metrics, including:
+I have measured the performance of each model using various metrics, including:

 - Accuracy
 - Precision